Thomas Langton and King Liam

 Your letter reached me in the quiet hour before the vigil.
 I read it twice.

 You are not a wolf.
 You are a flame.
 But flames attract shadows.
-You walk a dangerous path.
+You must be vigilant, for you walk a dangerous path.
 But it is the right one.
 Protect him.
 Teach him.
 Let him be a boy.

-I remember the rays of light in the sea.
-I remember your piercing warmth.
+I remember the rays of light that pierced the darkness.
+I remember your warmth.

 In tide and longing,